gammasoft71/Examples_Cocoa/README.md

 ## Generate and build

-To build this project, open "Terminal" and type following lines:
+To build this project, open "Terminal", go to your project folder and type following lines:

 ``` cmake
 mkdir build